ibm-cloud-architecture/tabular-terraform/README.md

 4. For sheet names, use either basename (e.g. instances) or basename-groupname (e.g. instances-group1).
 5. For OS images, variables-system sheet is provided for reference but is subject to change.
 6. For changed data, regenerate Terraform and let Terraform handle changes.
-7. For directory backups, when generating Terraform to an existing directory the directory is first backed up to directory.backupNNN.
+7. For directory backups, when generating Terraform an existing directory is backed up to directory.backupNNN.

 ## Prerequisites